billypom/200-lounge.com/public/rules/en.md

 2. Players who do not join the room 5 minutes after the penalty time will receive *-100* and a *strike* and must be replaced by a sub as soon as possible.
 The mogi should NOT be started with less than 12 players.

-3. If a player seems to be purposefully delaying the room, they can be subbed out.
-This would hold the same consequences as dropping from the line-up.
+3. If a player is purposefully delaying the room, they can be forced to drop and subbed out.

 4. Players who leave an event after the poll has started:
 	1. Do not gain MMR on a winning team.